joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ### Intuitive sketch

 With four players, there are two potential pairs.
-Since anyone can draw anyone from the hat, the chance that the first person of a pair doesn't pick themself is $\frac34$ (this part is exact).
+Since the names are — at the beginning — uniformly probable, the chance that the first person of a pair doesn't pick themself is $\frac34$ (this part is exact).
 Similarly, the probability that the first person's pick picks them back is approximately $\frac14$ (this piece is slightly wrong).
 So, the expected number of pairs per round is

 $$ P_4 \approx 2\times\frac34\times\frac14 = \frac38 = 0.375 $$

 ### Careful argument

-Overall there is a $\frac34$ probability that the first person does not pick their own tile (since each name is uniformly probably in the initial bag).
+Again, there is a $\frac34$ probability that the first person does not pick their own name.

-However, the first person's choice changes the probability that their name, $``1",$ is in the bag, and we have to find
+However, the first person's draw affects the probability that their name, $``1",$ is in the bag, and we have to find

-$$ P(1 | \text{player 1 doesn't pick a 1}). $$
+$$ P(\small\text{player 1's pick picks player 1} | \text{player 1 doesn't pick themself}). $$

 This chance depends on whether the tile Player 1 drew was one that they submitted or not.